How to Prove Hours Worked in Unpaid Overtime Case

 The evidence listed above, along with your own testimony, can greatly help prove your claim so you recover the overtime wages you deserve.

-What the Employment and Consumer Law Group Can Do for Me
+What the Employment and Commerce Law Group Can Do for Me

 Ready to get started?
 Contact us today for a free consultation.
 There’s no obligation.